VarsouPenny/audio-fingerprint/README.md

 to have no correlation with the other metrics.
 To better understand the inner workings of the matching algorithm, it is recommended to be examined in more detail.

+## References
+[1] P. Cano and E. Batlle, “A review of audio fingerprinting,” Journal of VLSI Signal Processing, vol. 41, pp. 271–284, 11 2005.
+[2] R. Typke, F. Wiering, and R. Veltkamp, “A survey of music information retrieval systems,” p.
+153–160, Jan 2005.
+[3] A. Wang, “An industrial strength audio search algorithm.,” Jan 2003.
+[4] J. Haitsma and T. Kalker, “A highly robust audio fingerprinting system with an efficient search strategy,” Journal of New Music Research, vol. 32, p.
+211–221, Jun
+2003.
+[5] “Muziekweb - the music library of the netherlands.”
+[6] C. Hildebrand, T. Huisman, R. Nair, N. Struharova, and ´
+C. Wever, “Benchmarking audio fingerprinting implementations for music identification in movies,” 2021.
+[7] J. Guzman, C. Feregrino, A. Menendez-Ortiz, and
+J. J. Garcia-Hernandez, A Robust Audio Fingerprinting Method Using Spectrograms Saliency Maps.
+Dec 2014.
+journalAbbreviation: 2014 9th International Conference
+for Internet Technology and Secured Transactions, ICITST 2014.
+[8] Z. Rafii, B. Coover, and J. Han, “An audio fingerprinting system for live version identification using image processing techniques,” in 2014 IEEE International Conference on Acoustics, Speech and Signal Processing
+(ICASSP), p.
+644–648, May 2014.